Feeling contractions? Find out if they’re Braxton hicks, prodromal labor, or the real thing. Plus, learn what to do if it really is prodromal labor.

 - Contractions stop and start after moving around.

-Keep in mind that these aren’t hard and fast rules, as each labor is different (Source).
+Keep in mind that these aren’t hard and fast rules, as each labor is different.

 It’s thought that baby’s position is what causes prodromal labor.
-Your body is trying to get baby into the optimal birth position in preparation for the big day.
-Most often, the baby is in a posterior position, with the back of their head to your back.
-What you really want is for the baby to be facing your back.
-You can read more about belly mapping here, to know what position your baby is in.
+Your baby is trying to get into a good birth position in preparation for the big day.
+Most often, the baby is in a posterior position, with the back of their head to your back, which can cause longer births and painful back labor.
+To figure out what fetal position your baby is in, read about belly mapping here.

 How to change baby’s position